Lion’s mane mushrooms are a unique variety that’s incredibly delicious! Here’s a recipe for how to cook this tasty shroom!

 There is a lot of info out there about these mushrooms stating that help with Alzheimer's disease.
 My friend asked me to get some and cook them for her to share with one of her aging clients.

 When it’s cooked, this variety of mushrooms is delicate, tender, juicy, and meaty.
 Some people say it tastes like seafood or crab meat.
+You can find a ton of recipes using lion's mane on the internet, but for now, let me show you how to cook it.

 How to Make Pan-Fried Lion's Mane Mushrooms